 The botanical monitoring included determining results for survivorship of the container plantings, percent native and nonnative cover, and species richness in the mitigation areas and at the reference sites.
-In addition, groundwater data were obtained from the City and JPL.
+Botanical monitoring also included determining the percentage native and nonnative cover and species richness for the EMAs.
+In addition, groundwater data was obtained from the City and JPL.
 The results are included in the following sections.